typicode/husky/docs/README.md

 ## Disable husky in CI/Docker

-There's no right or wrong way to disable husky in CI/Docker context and it's highly dependent on your use-case.
+There's no right or wrong way to disable husky in CI/Docker context and is highly __dependent on your use-case__.

 ### With npm